Josh Naylor Player Props: Guardians vs. Royals

-Josh Naylor -- batting .366 in his past 10 games -- will be in action for the Cleveland Guardians against the Kansas City Royals, with Daniel Lynch on the mound, on July 7 at 7:10 PM ET.
+Josh Naylor and his .419 on-base percentage over his past 10 games (75 points higher than his season-long percentage), will be in action for the Cleveland Guardians versus the Kansas City Royals and Brady Singer on July 8 at 4:10 PM ET.

-He notched a home run while going 2-for-4 in his most recent game against the Royals.
+In his most recent game, he had two hits (going 2-for-4 with an RBI) against the Royals.

 Josh Naylor Game Info & Props vs. the Royals